TU Dresden

 Leibniz Institute for Solid State and Materials Research Dresden

-The Leibniz Institute for Solid State and Materials Research Dresden (IFW) is a legally independent, non-university research institution and member of the Leibniz Association.
-The Institute's mission is to explore the physics, chemistry, and function of new materials and to generate innovations from new discoveries.
-The focus is on the level of molecules, atoms and electrons, which are governed by the laws of quantum physics as well as nanotechnological laws.
+The IFW’s mission is to explore the physics, chemistry and function of new materials and to generate innovations from new findings.
+The focus is on the level of molecules, atoms and electrons, which are governed by the laws of quantum physics and nanotechnology.

 Tel.+49 (0) 351 4659 - 0 Fax+49 (0) 351 4659 - 540 E-Mailp.baeuchler@ifw-dresden.de Webwww.ifw-dresden.de